lifting-bits/mcsema/docs/McsemaWalkthrough.md

 ## Translation to Bitcode

-Once we have the program's control flow, we can translate it to LLVM bitcode using `mcsema-lift`.
+Once we have the program's control flow information, we can translate it to LLVM bitcode using `mcsema-lift`.

 Here is the command to translate the CFG into bitcode:

     mcsema-lift -os linux -arch amd64 -cfg xz.cfg -entrypoint main -output xz.bc

-Lets explore the options one by one:
+Let's explore the options one by one:

 * `-os linux`: The CFG came from a binary for the Linux operating system.
 Currently the valid options are `linux` or `windows`.
-This option affects some aspects of translation, like ABI compatibility for external function, etc.
+This option is required for certain aspects of translation, like ABI compatibility for external functions, etc.
 * `-arch amd64`: Use instruction semantics for the `amd64` architecture.
-The valid options are `x86` (32-bit x86 semantics) and `amd64` (64-bit x86).
+Valid options are `x86` (32-bit x86 semantics) and `amd64` (64-bit x86).
 * `-cfg xz.cfg`: The input control flow graph to convert into bitcode.
 * `-entrypoint main`: The name of the entrypoint into the translated code.
 This should match the value used for `-entrypoint` specified to `mcsema-disass`.
 * `-output xz.bc`: Where to write the bitcode.
 If the `-output` option is not specified, the bitcode will be written to stdout.